-Fire and Ice Zoas (Zoanthus sp.) are a beautiful species of Zoanthid that are sought after for their brilliant blue and red coloration.
-Skirted with fiery red lashes and base colors of dark blue/purple, finally turning into an explosion of light blue and white, sometimes with a tinge of red.
+Fire and Ice Zoanthid Polyps are a beautiful species of Zoanthid that are sought after for their brilliant blue with bright red lashes.
+Skirted with fiery red lashes and base colors of dark blue/purple, finally turning into an explosion of light blue and white, sometimes with a tinge of red Fire and Ice Zoanthids is a must have in your zoanthid collection aquarium!
 Aquacultered Fire and Ice Zoas tend to do best in the aquarium environment, as many wild caught specimens are from deeper locations on the reef.
 Like all of our polyps they are aquacultured specimens, many generations removed from the original wild starter colonies.

 Keeping your parameters at the standard level will help these corals stay happy.
 Set your salinity between 1.024 and 1.026.
 Your pH should range around 8.3 and your temperature should stay between 77 and 82 degrees Fahrenheit.